Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com

 View of Delpi Cafe and pool from Uluwatu cliff in Uluwatu, Bali, Indonesia

-Sitting atop the cliffs of the Bukit Peninsula, Uluwatu is a surfer haven – but appeals to non-surfers, as well.
-Much less-developed in terms of tourism, the area is more spread out than Canggu, but still fairly easy to get around.
-We loved our time in Uluwatu and think it is a must see on your 2 Week Bali Itinerary!
+Sitting atop the cliffs on the Bukit Peninsula, Uluwatu is a surfer haven – but appeals to non-surfers, as well.
+Much less-developed than Canggu, it still has a lot on offer.

-The Uluwatu clifftops offer incredible vantage points over the sea and the small, secluded beaches are accessed by steep staircases.
-Travelers can choose to stay in upscale Uluwatu resorts, stylish homestays or basic, open-air rooms.
+The high clifftops offer incredible vantage points over the sea and the small, secluded beaches are accessed by steep staircases.

 Nusa Lembongan